madeofpendletonwool/PinePods/README.md

 ## Quick Fixes

+- [x] Check for and remove podcasts no longer available (This will be handled from scheduled cron job that queues)
+- [ ] Implement smoother scrolling with big list loading
 - [ ] Check user values when adding new user
 - [ ] Prevent user from being added without required info
 - [ ] Prevent submit for user from being hit without populated values